Do you ever wonder what Idaho law says about your dog running at large?

 These are the same people who call crying 6 months later because something bad just happened to their dog.
 I’m sorry I am an overprotective doggie mom and don’t want anything to happen to my darlings.
 So I don’t trust them to not do anything bad.

-And Idaho is tough on dogs!
 This is what Idaho Code says about dog laws.
 Some of this I hate to even have to say but!

 For your beloved dog’s safety and just plain good manners and being courteous to your neighbor, your dog has no business: pooping on the neighbor’s lawn; getting into their garbage; chasing or harassing their livestock; or the total clincher, chasing some poor deer.